the team

 In 1996 Weisbach was named President and Publisher of Rob Weisbach Books at William Morrow, where he oversaw the editorial, publicity, and sales strategy for a list of highly original fiction and nonfiction.
 The imprint's first title, The Tenth Justice, launched the career of lawyer turned novelist Brad Meltzer and became an instant New York Times bestseller, as did Babyhood by Paul Reiser and Book by Whoopi Goldberg.
 Other bestselling and critically acclaimed writers Weisbach published at the imprint included The Daily Show's Jon Stewart; literary fiction stars A.M.
 Homes, Dale Peck, and Amanda Davis; director and screenwriter Ethan Coen; humorist Sandra Bernhard; painter and nature writer James Prosek; and U.S. Poet Laureate Robert Pinsky.

 Rob Weisbach Books received industry honors for innovation in marketing and jacket and catalogue design.
-The imprint also became known for reaching the next generation of readers through its Virgin Fiction series for first-time writers and cutting edge visual books including The Pop-Up Book of Phobias; Tim Burton's cult classic The Melancholy Death of Oyster Boy; and the companion to Jonathan Larson's Pulitzer Prize-winning musical Rent.
+The imprint also became known for reaching the next generation of readers through its Virgin Fiction series for first-time writers and cutting-edge visual books including Tim Burton's cult classic The Melancholy Death of Oyster Boy; The Pop-Up Book of Phobias; and the companion to Jonathan Larson's Pulitzer Prize-winning musical Rent.
 Other imprint titles included The Nazi Officer's Wife, the Holocaust memoir by Edith Hahn; Openly Bob, the Lamda Award-winning collection of essays by pioneer gay comedian Bob Smith; and Use Me, the acclaimed literary fiction debut of Vanity Fair contributor Elissa Schappell.

 In 2002 Weisbach was named Vice President and Editor-at-Large at Simon & Schuster.
 There he developed cross-platform projects with other divisions of parent company Viacom and published select fiction and nonfiction titles with the Simon & Schuster adult trade division, among them the New York Times bestsellers The Funny Thing Is...by Ellen DeGeneres; The Know-It-All by Esquire contributor A.J.
 Jacobs; and Without You by Anthony Rapp.